atk4/core/docs/container.md

 :::{php:method} removeElement($shortName)
 Will remove element from $elements.
 You can pass either shortName or the object itself.
-This will be called if :php:meth:`TrackableTrait::destroy` is called.
+This will be called if {php:meth}`TrackableTrait::destroy` is called.
 :::